Wind Damage Repair in Denver, CO — Roof, Siding, Gutters & Exterior Systems

 Roofing — The Most Critical and Least Visible Wind Damage

 Ridge caps and hip shingles — the highest-risk components.
-Ridge caps sit at the apex of the roof where wind velocity is highest, they are nailed through the cap shingle into the ridge, and they have less contact area with the sealant than field shingles.
+Ridge caps sit at the apex of the roof where wind velocity is highest, are nailed through the cap shingle into the ridge board, and have less contact area with the sealant than field shingles.
 They are the most frequently displaced component in Denver wind events.
-Ridge cap displacement ranges from subtle shift (still looks attached but the sealant bond is broken and the nail is backing out) to complete blow-off.
+Ridge cap displacement ranges from subtle shift — still looks attached but the sealant bond is broken and the fastener is backing out — to complete blow-off.
 Both need attention, and the subtle version is only detectable at roof level.

 Flashing displacement at wall transitions.
-Step flashings and counter flashings at dormers, additions, and any wall-to-roof connection can be pulled away from their seated position under sustained lateral wind loading.
-This is a common, often-missed finding that creates an active water entry pathway at the wall transition.
+Step flashings and counter flashings at dormers, additions, and wall-to-roof connections can be pulled away from their seated position under sustained lateral wind loading.
+This is a common, often-missed finding that creates an active water entry pathway at the wall transition on the next rain event.

 Exposed fasteners.
 Nails backing out at penetrations or through-fastened components become water entry points.
-Wind stress on roofing components can accelerate fastener back-out at any connection point that wasn't installed to full depth.
+Wind stress on roofing components can accelerate fastener back-out at any connection point that was not installed to full depth.

 Siding — Wind Damage That Gets Missed

-Wind damage to siding is a legitimate insurance line item after Denver wind events that most homeowners don't think to claim and most adjusters don't prioritize.
+Wind damage to siding is a legitimate insurance line item after Denver wind events that most homeowners do not think to claim and most adjusters do not prioritize.

 Vinyl siding cracking at fastener points.
 Vinyl that has been in service 15+ years in Denver's UV environment becomes brittle.
 Under wind flexing, it cracks at the nail hem — the fastening point.
 These cracks allow water intrusion and are typically not visible without close inspection.